worker8/SimpleCurrency/README.md

         onNumpad0Click.onNext('0')
 ```

-We are saying, we have done the following:
+It is actually doing these:

 1. `populateDbIfFirstTime.onNext(true)` - seeded the db
-2. `getLatestSelectedRateFlowable.offer(fakeRate)` - `taken the latest conversion rate from db`
+2. `getLatestSelectedRateFlowable.offer(fakeRate)` - taken the latest conversion rate from db
 3. `onNumpad1Click.onNext('1')`, `onNumpad1Click.onNext('0')`, `onNumpad1Click.onNext('0')` - click on `1`, `0`, `0` (100)

-Then we check on the output:
+3. Assert - finally, we check on the output:
 ```kotlin
         screenStateTestObserver.lastValue.apply {
             Assert.assertEquals("200", outputNumberString)